 As the name hints, it relies on Vim’s

-feature.
-At the time of writing, this is a relatively new feature that may not be
+the time of writing, this is a relatively new feature that may not be available

-Using packman is dead simple.
-Just define the plugins you want in
+Using packman is simple: define the plugins you want in

-and run it to install and/or update them.
-Packman will try to load the
+it to install new plugins and update existing ones.
+Packman will try to load

 ./packman.sh -v will tell you:

-./packman.sh [mode] mode can be: version Show last commit for all installed plugins. install Install new plugins; don't update existing. update Update existing plugins; don't update new. orphan Remove 'orphaned' packages no longer in the config.
-If no mode is given we will install new plugins and update existing.
+./packman.sh [mode] mode can be: version Show last commit for all installed plugins. install Install new plugins; don't update existing. update Update existing plugins; don't install new. orphans Remove 'orphaned' packages no longer in the config.
+If no mode is given it will install new plugins and update existing plugins.

-I’m a nice bloke and not trying to sell you something, so I’ll be honest: packman is not perfect.
-It’s very simple and only does the bare minimum, is probably not the fastest tool out there due to lack of parallelisation, and doesn’t support anything other than GitHub.
+I’ll be honest: packman is not perfect: it’s very simple and only does the bare minimum, is probably not the fastest tool out there due to lack of parallelisation, and doesn’t support anything other than GitHub.

 For most people, that’s actually just fine.
 It is for me, anyway.
 I’ve never checked out a specific tag of a plugin, and waiting an extra 30 seconds is perfectly fine if that will save us a lot of complexity.
 I also can’t remember the last time I used a Vim plugin that’s not on GitHub; I dislike git, but for better or worse, it’s the de-facto standard.